 Clarke, who had learned the value of speed and decisiveness as a writer for the pulps, had completed a full draft of the novel as early as the end of 1964, but then continued to revise his manuscript as the movie was made.
 In summer 1966, a revised version of the novel was ready to go to the printers so as to be published in advance of the film release, but Kubrick (to Clarke’s chagrin) refused to sign the contract, and the final version of the novel wasn’t published until summer 1968, several months after the film’s January release.

-In the novel, we learn the name of the chief ape—Moon-Watcher—and get a detailed account of how, precisely, the Monolith (still described as “completely transparent”) works its mojo.
+In the novel, we learn the name of the chief ape — Moon-Watcher — and get a detailed account of how, precisely, the Monolith (still described as “completely transparent”) works its mojo.
 The Monolith fills with colors and patterns, then possesses the apes’ bodies as if they were “controlled by invisible strings” to teach the apes fine motor skills.
-It’s infinitely less satisfying than the movie sequence in which it slowly dawns on the ape that a bone can be used as a tool, and after a horrifying display of violence the bone becomes a spaceship in the most famous jump cut in film history.
+It’s infinitely less satisfying than the movie sequence in which it slowly dawns on the ape that a bone can be used as a tool, and after a horrifying display of violence the bone becomes an orbiting nuclear weapon in the most famous jump cut in film history.

 Similarly, Bowman’s ultimate journey through the Star Gate is detailed at length, with pages and pages of travelogue delivered in a chatty tone that’s worlds away from the stunned, frightened mood of the film’s final sequence.
 The best passage in this section is the surreal revelation that the books in Bowman’s artificial hotel suite are all completely blank and that there’s a kitchen stocked with boxes and cans containing “a slightly moist blue substance, about the weight and texture of bread pudding.”